SMART FAQ and Answers

 Q: Where are you located?

 A: The location of every dog is on their bio - please read all the way to the bottom.
 We are foster-based and not shelter-based, therefore we do not have a “location” so to speak.
-We cover all of Canada as well as Northern Michigan, Oregon, Washington, Montana, Idaho, North Dakota, Minnesota, and Wisconsin.
-Transport is available anywhere in North America however.
+We cover all of Canada, but are based in Ontario.

 Q: What is your adoption process?

 A: Our adoption process is similar to other rescues.
 The first step is to fill out our adoption application.
 After we have reviewed it and discussed with all relevant parties, a home visit will need to be scheduled.
 After the home visit (sometimes at the same time if local to the dog of interest), a meet and greet will be scheduled with your whole family and your pets.
 After the meet and greet (sometimes at the same time) you may pick up your dog from their foster home, sign the contract, and pay the adoption fee!

 Q: Why does your adoption fee vary by dog?